Updated June 28, 2020.

 - The Opening Equipment and Inventory Package includes exercise equipment and floor mats necessary to operate the Center (including punching bags, weights, jump roaps, medicine balls and racks, speed bag platforms, and high-end industrial quality floor mats), interior signage, entry furniture and displays, and your initial inventory of retail items (including gloves, hand wraps, heart rate monitors, apparel, and nutritional products).

 - This includes the estimated purchase cost of exterior signage and related delivery and installation.
-9Round has a preferred vendor, however, you are free to use a local vendor.
+You may use a local vendor.

 - You must purchase the 9Round Heart Rate Zone system called 9Round Pulse.
 You also must purchase all equipment required to implement and use the system, which includes a minimum 60-inch flat screen television to display live workout statistics.
 You also must pay the franchisor an additional monthly license fee, currently $139 per month.

-- Training is held at the corporate headquarters (currently, Simpsonville, South Carolina).
+- Training is held at the corporate headquarters (currently, Greenville, South Carolina).
 You are responsible for all costs associated with attending, such as travel, room, and board.

 - The franchisor recommends that you hire an attorney to help you evaluate the franchise offering, to identify the laws and regulations that may apply to your Center, to help you set up a business entity, to review and negotiate your lease, and for whatever other purpose you deem appropriate.